-The general research theme of the Department Molecular Signal Processing is to understand how plants perceive, respond and adapt to environmental change at the molecular and systems level.
-This topic is of importance not only for basic plant research, but also in view of the world's challenge to guarantee future food security in the context of global climate change.
+The Department Molecular Signal Processing investigates at the biochemical to systems level how plants swiftly respond to fluctuating external conditions and optimally adapt to lasting environmental shift.
+This research theme is of not only high importance for fundamental and translational plant research but also of imminent societal relevance for crop improvement and future food security in the context of accelerating climate change.

 Plants are masters of resilience and plasticity: once their seeds decide to sprout, they are destined to hold their ground and “weather the elements”, on occasion for centuries to come.
 Because of their restricted mobility, plants evolved unique adaptive strategies for survival.
 They respond to local challenge or opportunity with directional growth for stress evasion or habitat exploration.
 Furthermore, plants synthesize an arsenal of specialized and bioactive compounds for effective chemical communication, formidable self-defense, or enhanced mobilization of edaphic resources.
 An array of chemical mediators and their interconnected regulatory networks govern postembryonic plant development, fine-tune plant growth, and adjust metabolism as informed by local cues.